Department of Health

 Reforms to health regulation in Victoria

-Find out how you can provide feedback on the proposed legislative reforms to regulatory tools in health legislation and to assisted reproductive treatment regulation.
+Find information about the proposed legislative reforms to regulatory tools in health legislation and to assisted reproductive treatment regulation.

 The Victorian Government is proposing legislative reforms to improve the regulatory tools available under health portfolio legislation, and to change how assisted reproductive treatment (ART) is regulated in Victoria.

-The department has released a consultation paper to seek stakeholder views, to build understanding of the reforms and to support their implementation.
+On 20 April 2024, the department released a consultation paper to seek stakeholder views, build understanding of the reforms and support their implementation.
+Consultation closed on 31 May 2024.

-The consultation paper is divided into two parts and consults on:
+The consultation paper is divided into 2 parts:

 • Part 1 – proposed reforms to improve the compliance and enforcement tools available under health portfolio legislation.